fishinwind/workshop/rst/Block_1/class-5.rst

 The queueing system
 ===================
-First you will grab a single CPU from the queueing system so that you can play around without affecting the head node.
+First you will grab a single CPU from the queueing system so that you can work without affecting the head node.
 We use ``qlogin`` for this:

 .. code-block:: bash